 The Pope’s message has outraged many American conservative Christians, for whom free market capitalism is a moral part of their religion.
 But when one accepts the basic teachings of Christianity, the Pope is undoubtedly right.

 American conservatives try to wiggle out of the problem by saying that the Pope is ignorant of economics, and that he should stick to spirituality; this exposes the contradictory emotions that many Christians wedded to market capitalism feel toward the new Pope.
 Such conservatives forget that once they accept the teachings of Christianity, it speaks for every aspect of life, including economics.
-Many religious people try to keep their greed and pursuit of material things in a separate compartment from their religiosity, and assume that absolves them of the charge of hypocrisy; that they have no need to reconcile their way of life to the basic teachings of their professed faith.
+Many religious people try to keep their greed and pursuit of material things in a separate compartment from their religiosity, and assume that it absolves them of the charge of hypocrisy; that they have no need to reconcile their way of life to the basic teachings of their professed faith.

 This fundamental problem–a lack of integrity– afflicts people of all religious faiths.